Cafe-Variome/CafeVariomeDocs/Migration.md

 ## Back-end Migration ##
 ---
 The core software is written in PHP 5.5.
 It is expected that some incompatibilities occur as the move to CodeIgniter4 is made.

+### Authentication System ###
+---
+The authentication is carried out by _ion auth_.
+It is outdated.
+Moreover, using _keycloak_ is required as there is a need for a more extensive authentication system.
+Decision has to be taken on deploying both authentication methods (i.e. _keycloak_ and _ion auth_) in the same software package or in separate packages.

 ## Data Migration ##
 ---